code42/axiomatic/README.md

 * AXIOMATIC_PORT is the port number to bind.
 Default: 8181
 * GITHUB_SECRET is the secret token for validating webhook requests.
 Please set it to something unique.
 Default: you-deserve-what-you-get
 * NOMAD_SERVER is the URL of the Nomad server that will handle job submissions.
 Default: http://localhost:4646
+* VAULT_TOKEN is the token value that will be added to submitted batch jobs.
+Default: ""

 ## Running